-C2ES co-leads a broad coalition of business, labor, and environmental groups working to accelerate commercial deployment of carbon capture technologies.
+C2ES is a participant and co-founder of a broad coalition of business, labor, and environmental groups working to accelerate commercial deployment of carbon capture technologies.

 The Carbon Capture Coalition brings together energy and industrial technology companies, labor unions, and energy and environmental policy organizations.
 Its goal is to make carbon capture, use and storage (CCUS) a widely available, cost-effective, and rapidly scalable solution to reduce carbon emissions to meet mid-century climate goals.

 The coalition, launched in 2011, has built bipartisan support at the state and federal level for pragmatic policies to accelerate CCUS and boost U.S. energy infrastructure development, create jobs, and cut carbon emissions from both the power and industrial sectors.

 In February 2018, Congress enacted a two-year budget deal which extended and expanded key financial incentives for investment in several advanced low-carbon technologies.
 The budget deal included the FUTURE Act, legislation sponsored by Senators Heidi Heitkamp (D-N.D.), Shelley Moore Capito (R-W.Va.), Sheldon Whitehouse (D-R.I.), and John Barrasso (R-Wyo.) to reform and extend the Section 45Q tax credit to boost carbon capture.
 The FUTURE Act also allows for the first time use of the tax credit for capture of carbon monoxide from industrial facilities like steel production, direct air capture of CO2 from the atmosphere and for the conversion of captured carbon into useful products.

 Following the enactment of the extension and expansion of the Section 45Q tax credit, the Carbon Capture Coalition’s mission and priorities include: